MetaNetX/MNXtools/README.md

 The code in this repository is primarily designed to build a dockerized application.
 The lattest stable docker version can be obtained from dockerhub.

-!!!
-This is work in progress - no usable code are yet available here !!!

 see also: https://www.metanetx.org

 ## How to download MNXref cache